Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Fast typists comfortable with keyboards

-Important: The difficulty level is identical—one format isn’t “easier” than the other!
+Important: Difficulty level is identical-one format isn’t “easier”!

 3. IELTS Online (Academic Only-Limited Recognition)